 There can be no orchestra without musicians, so this seems a good place to start.
 All the orchestra members are professional musicians with experience of playing in a variety of ensembles.
 Just a few months after Alan Free’s decision to found the orchestra,

-the Sinfonietta’s inaugural concert took place in October 1997 with a string orchestra.
-Four of these musicians played in the Sinfonietta’s most recent concert in March 2020, including the present Leader, Tom Sykes.
+The Sinfonietta’s inaugural concert took place in October 1997 with a string orchestra.

 Several of our current woodwind players have also been present since the first time their instrument featured in the Sinfonietta’s programme.
-There have been only three Leaders, Patricia Donnelly until 2005, Celia Hebbron until 2019, and now Tom.
+There have been only three Leaders, Patricia Donnelly until 2005, Celia Hebbron until 2019, and Tom Sykes until 2023.
 Over the years, many others have joined the ranks of our regular players, with a number featuring as soloists on occasions.
 We now also have players who were not born when the Sinfonietta’s life began.

 A trawl through the concert programmes reveals a number of favourite pieces: Elgar’s Chanson du Matin, Chanson du Nuit and Salut d’Amour, Grieg’s Holberg Suite, Britten’s Simple Symphony, Tchaikovsky’s Serenade for Strings, Mozart’s Eine Kleine Nachtmusik, and Bach’s Brandenburg Concertos.
 Several Viennese evenings have been held, the most recent in September 2018.

 However, from the beginning these familiar pieces have been presented alongside less well-known music from composers of many periods and nationalities, for example, Corelli, Telemann, Pergolesi, Albeniz, Warlock and Grainger.
-Pieces by our present Chair, David Forshaw, such as Into the Light and his Piano Concerto, have received their first performances.
+Pieces by David Forshaw( our Chair until November 2021) such as Into the Light and his Piano Concerto, have received their first performances.

 Concerts requiring the space afforded by the Town Hall to accommodate a large orchestra have included the tenth anniversary concert with Beethoven’s Symphony No. 3, The Eroica,